Ro0ki3507/Ro0ki3507.github.io/about.md

 Cybersecurity enthusiast, working as SOC analyst full time and also delivering pentesting as freelancer.

-Around 6 years of experience, in more recent years I've been very interested in Offensive Security field.
+Around 6 years of experience in information security (more than 13 years in IT Networks), in more recent years I've been very interested in Offensive Security field.

 I hope this blog can help you with tips and tools to evaluate vulnrabilities and security posture in your environments/networks.